 The North Square Tactical Growth Fund is managed by a portfolio management team consisting of Paul M. Frank (Lead Portfolio Manager), Brad A. Thompson, CFA, and Clayton Wilkin, CFA.
 The North Square Multi Strategy Fund and North Square Spectrum Alpha Fund are managed by Brad A. Thompson, CFA, Clayton Wilkin, CFA, and David Appleby.
-The North Square Tactical Defensive Fund and North Square Trilogy Alternative Return Fund are each managed by a portfolio management team consisting of Brad A. Thompson, CFA, and Clayton Wilkin, CFA.
+The North Square Tactical Defensive Fund is managed by a portfolio management team consisting of Brad A. Thompson, CFA, and Clayton Wilkin, CFA.